Manuel Margot Player Props: Rays vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Marlins pitching staff ranks third in the league.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the third-best in the league.

-- The Marlins have the 14th-ranked team ERA across all league pitching staffs (4.14).
+- The Marlins have a 4.14 team ERA that ranks 14th across all league pitching staffs.

-- In his last appearance on Tuesday, the righty went five innings against the St. Louis Cardinals, giving up one earned run while surrendering two hits.
+- His most recent appearance came on Wednesday against the St. Louis Cardinals, when the right-hander threw six innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.